Jersey Safe Roads

 Research & Development (R&D) and Transferring Knowledge

-The Implementation Gap:
+The Implementation Gap

 Bridging the Outer Layer and the Core Principles

-The implementation gap between the outer layer and the core principles of the Safe System Approach (Safe Roads, Safe Speeds, Safe Vehicles, Safe People, Post-Collision Response) is a critical challenge in achieving road safety objectives.
+The Implementation Gap between the outer layer and the core principles of the Safe System Approach (Safe Roads, Safe Speeds, Safe Vehicles, Safe People, Post-Collision Response) is a critical challenge in achieving road safety objectives.

 This gap can be effectively addressed through a model focusing on Commitment, Capacity, Capability, and Culture, which are further explained below: